sagnikrg/sagnikrg.github.io/README.md

-Recently, I have created a manual full with working knowledge of our in-house Supercomputer, Param-Brahma, which I am still updating.
+Recently, I have been creating a manual to collate working knowledge of our in-house Supercomputer, Param-Brahma, which is usually passed on from generations to generations of students.
 <br/> [https://sagnikiiser.github.io/brahmos/](https://sagnikiiser.github.io/brahmos/)